Nickolaz47/Exonerate_pipeline/README.md

 ### 2. Classification

-To classify the alignments the parameter *--ryo "# %qi %ql %qab %qae %qal %ti %tab %tae %pi\\n"* is used for give some information about the query length, alignment lenght and etc. Through this data is possible to classify the alignment in:
+To classify the alignments the parameter *--ryo "# %qi %ql %qab %qae %qal %ti %tab %tae %pi\\n"* is used for give some information about the query length, alignment lenght, etc. Through this data is possible to classify the alignment in:
 **perfect** 100% of identity and coverage; **not perfect** less than 100% of identity and coverage; **not aligned** no alignment was generated.